sammler/sammler-jobs-service/docs/purpose.md

-Very simple, opinionated and re-usable service to log jobs to MongoDB in a microservices environment:
+Very simple, opinionated and re-usable service to log hierarchical jobs to MongoDB:

 - Save the state of jobs & sub-jobs to MongoDB
 - Update their status